 “Hearing Lips and Seeing Voices,” a psychological paper published by Harry McGurk and John MacDonald, outlines the multi-modal language acquisition phenomenon called the McGurk effect.
 When presented with contradictory visual and auditory linguistic content (i.e. video of lips speaking a chosen word paired with the overdubbed audio of a different but similar word) there is a propensity to start “hearing” the incorrect audio.
 This display, or “visual capture,” in which the visible information interferes with the comprehension of the “real” audio, points to our reliance on the visual to ascertain meaning.

-In the mid 2000s, YouTube was the place to go to see and hear transgender people who undergoing hormone-replacement therapy.
-I would watch video diaries of FTMs who were taking testosterone injections measure their body’s changes from week to week.
-There would be a quantification of muscle mass, broadening of shoulders, narrowing of hips, pinching of subcutaneous fat, adding up of chin hairs, measuring of mustache growth, male-pattern hair shape, proliferation of acne, jaw widening, and the most interesting part (to me) the voice deepening and twisting timbres.
+In the mid 2000s, YouTube was the place to go to see and hear transgender people who were undergoing hormone-replacement therapy.
+I would watch video diaries of FTMs, who were taking testosterone injections and measuring their body’s changes from week to week.
+There would be a quantification of muscle mass, broadening of shoulders, narrowing of hips, pinching of subcutaneous fat, adding up of chin hairs, measuring of mustache growth, male-pattern hair shape, proliferation of acne, jaw widening, and the most interesting part (to me), the voice deepening and twisting timbres.

 Maybe there was something hollow in these video diaries that didn’t actually lead toward a satisfying connection with each other or with ourselves.
 I would see people becoming more and more complicated in their expressions of dissatisfaction with the standards, these ghosts, pressed upon our bodies.
 Ultimately, many left the platform craving a different type of conversation.